luiscoco/Azure_SQL_Database/README.md

 # How to create an Azure SQL database and connect from SSMS, Azure Data Studio, VSCode, Visual Studio and IntelliJ Community Edition

+# 1. Create a new Azure SQL database

 We login in Azure portal and we navigate to Azure SQL database service.

 ![image](https://github.com/luiscoco/Azure_SQL_Database_connect-from-SSMS-Azure-Data-Studio-VSCode-Visual-Studio-and-IntelliJ-Communit/assets/32194879/e3fa15af-9fef-4a66-a1b0-23fc2777587c)